-- (c) Engaging, in the past or present, in any illegal business practice. - (2) A manufacturer representative's license may be denied, suspended, or revoked on the following grounds: - (a) Material misstatement in an application for a license; - (b) Willful failure to comply with any provision of this part 1 or any rule promulgated by the executive director under this part 1; - (c) Having indulged in any unconscionable business practice pursuant to title 4; - (d) Having coerced or attempted to coerce any motor vehicle dealer to accept delivery of any motor vehicle, parts or accessories therefor, or any other commodities or services that have not been ordered by the dealer; - (e) Having coerced or attempted to coerce any motor vehicle dealer to enter into any agreement to do any act unfair to the dealer by threatening to cause the cancellation of the franchise of the dealer; - (f) Having withheld, threatened to withhold, reduced, or delayed without just cause an order for motor vehicles, parts or accessories therefor, or any other commodities or services that have been ordered by a motor vehicle dealer; - (g) Engaging, in the past or present, in any illegal business practice. - (3) A motor vehicle dealer's, wholesale motor vehicle auction dealers, wholesalers, buyer agents, or used motor vehicle dealer's license may be denied, suspended, or revoked on the following grounds: - (a) Material misstatement in an application for a license;
+- (c) Engaging, in the past or present, in any illegal business practice. - (2) A manufacturer representative's license may be denied, suspended, or revoked on the following grounds: - (a) Material misstatement in an application for a license; - (b) Willful failure to comply with any provision of this part 1 or any rule promulgated by the executive director under this part 1; - (c) Having indulged in any unconscionable business practice pursuant to title 4; - (d) Having coerced or attempted to coerce any motor vehicle dealer to accept delivery of any motor vehicle, parts or accessories therefor, or any other commodities or services that have not been ordered by the dealer; - (e) Having coerced or attempted to coerce any motor vehicle dealer to enter into any agreement to do any act unfair to the dealer by threatening to cause the cancellation of the franchise of the dealer; - (f) Having withheld, threatened to withhold, reduced, or delayed without just cause an order for motor vehicles, parts or accessories therefor, or any other commodities or services that have been ordered by a motor vehicle dealer; - (g) Engaging, in the past or present, in any illegal business practice. - (3) A motor vehicle dealer's, wholesale motor vehicle auction dealer's, wholesaler's, buyer agent's, or used motor vehicle dealer's license may be denied, suspended, or revoked on the following grounds: - (a) Material misstatement in an application for a license;

-- (a) either a written statement, a responsive mark (for example, a mark in a checkbox), or, an omission, - (b) for which the applicant is responsible,
+"Material misstatement in an Application for a License" means (a) either a written statement, a responsive mark (for example, a mark in a checkbox), or, an omission,

+(b) for which the applicant is responsible,